White Rose railway station: History

 The planned station will serve the White Rose Centre and the Millshaw Business Park, and its location would be 750 m south of railway station.
 Leeds City Council are considering whether to retain Cottingley station or to close it when White Rose opens.
 Speculation about the closure of Cottingley railway station has only been from the community who have pointed out that the station attracts only 265 passengers a day on average.

 The station is to be financed from the £173.5 million Department for Transport money that was given to Leeds City Council but left without portfolio when the trolleybus scheme across Leeds was denied permission by Patrick McLoughlin.
 The funds needed to be used by the financial year 2020-2021.

 The station was approved by Leeds City Council in June 2020, with two platforms and a service pattern of two trains per hour in each direction.
 The developers stated that this will probably lead to the closure of the nearby Cottingley railway station, and whilst this was not initially confirmed by Northern, Leeds City Council or the Department for Transport, confirmation of the station closure came in October 2021.
+Planning permission was granted in Summer 2021, with the expectation that it could open for December 2022.

 Upon completion, each platform would be capable of accepting six carriage trains, with scope to expand the length to accommodate eight car trains.
 The scheme anticipates a footfall of 340,000 people per year.

 Construction delays

 Construction of the new station was expected to be completed in early 2024, with an estimated cost of £26.5 million.
 However, construction was halted in March 2024 due to increased costs.
-In August 2024, it was still unclear as to when construction would resume, though by November of the same year, it was announced that work would restart early in 2025, with a view to opening the station later that year.
+In August 2024, it was still unclear as to when construction would resume, though by November of the same year, it was announced that work would restart early in 2025, with a view to opening the station later that year, however, on 15th November 2025 construction was still in a "temporary pause".

+On 22 January 2026, additional funding of £1.4m was approved by West Yorkshire Combined Authority clearing the way for remobilising construction.